momentohq/momento-sequelize-cache/README.md

 - To use this library, you will need a Momento API key.
 You can generate one using the [Momento Console](https://console.gomomento.com/).
 - The examples use two caches `Users` and `UserGroups` that you will need to create in your Momento account.
 You can create them on the [console](https://console.gomomento.com/) as well!
+  - As an alternative, you can pass a flag while instantiating our caching wrapper (see snippet below).
 - The examples will utilize your API key via the environment variable `MOMENTO_API_KEY` you set.